 As a business owner, whether veterinary, retail, medical, or hospitality, you always have the goal to grow your business.
 With that growth comes the enviable position of needing a bigger space, or even adding a second location.
 But when??
 Is there a better “time” to start that process?
 The quick answer is this…it is always a great time to jump start your dream!
-That being said, here are a few things to consider as you prepare to hire an architect and begin this exciting journey.
+That being said, here are a few things to consider as you prepare to hire a commercial architect and begin this exciting journey.

 When do you want to open or begin to use your expanded space?
 It takes time for your architect to sit down with you, ascertain your needs, and turn those needs into a workable plan.
 You want to allow 2-4 months from your first meeting with your architect until you are ready to start the construction process.
 If you’re building new, it’s always ideal to break ground late spring, early summer.
 This helps to avoid the winter and spring rains and gets you “out of the ground” quicker.
 This would mean you would want to start engaging your architect in the first months of the year.
 If you’re expanding or renovating an existing space, weather is less of a concern.